Zeus097/SoftUni/README.md

 In this repository, I will upload my code from Software University.

+Also my certificate for the relevant course.

-There will be no full information about the conditions of my assignments, because it is private.
+There will be no information about the tasks, because it is private.

 It will be source code only.